AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

     ![](/images/3DS/3DS-System-Font-Customization_03.png)

-    - The 3DS font will be merged into the custom font in the process, this will preserve all the icon glyphs.
+    - A 3DS font will be merged into a custom font in the process, this will preserve all the icon glyphs.

     ![](/images/3DS/3DS-System-Font-Customization_04.png)